 Hue Ao Dai Festival: “Stories told from the river” – One of the highlights of the autumn activities series of the Hue Festival 2023.

 In addition to its cultural heritage, Hue enchants with its natural beauty.
 The Perfume River, gently flowing through the city, brings inner peace to residents and visitors alike.
-The green hills surrounding the city, along with the pristine beaches of Thuan An and Lang Co, are perfect spots for those seeking a haven of relaxation.
-With its fresh air and grand landscapes, Hue is an ideal destination for recharging in nature after busy days.
+The green hills surrounding the city like Ngu Binh offer hiking trails with vistas over lush rice paddies.
+The pristine beach of Thuan An, with white sands and turquoise waters is a perfect spots for those seeking a haven of relaxation.
+Lang Co, ranked among the world’s most beautiful bays, features lagoons for kayaking amid seafood shacks.

-8. Royal cuisine
+Royal cuisine

 Read More: 5 Must-try Foods When You Visit Hue